FAQ

 Can I use Helm charts with KSail?

-Section titled âWhich GitOps tools does KSail support?âKSail supports both Flux and ArgoCD.
-Choose during initialization:
+Section titled âWhich GitOps tools does KSail support?âKSail supports both Flux and ArgoCD, chosen with --gitops-engine Flux or --gitops-engine ArgoCD during ksail cluster init.

 Configuration